LonnieCoffman/blog/_posts/2016-10-21-jekyll-installation-and-setup.md

 {% highlight console %}
  ~ $ cd blog
 {% endhighlight %}

-##### 3a.
-(Optional) Remove warning message
-I use RVM and get the following message.
-It does not cause any issues and you are safe to ignore it.
-{% highlight console %}
- RVM used your Gemfile for selecting Ruby, it is all fine - Heroku does that too, you can ignore these warnings with 'rvm rvmrc warning ignore /Users/Lonnie/Development/blog/Gemfile'.
- To ignore the warning for all files run 'rvm rvmrc warning ignore allGemfiles'.

- Unknown ruby interpreter version (do not know how to handle): RUBY_VERSION.
-{% endhighlight %}

-If you would like to fix this read on, otherwise skip to step 4.

-To remove the RVM warning message input the line that was listed in the message.
-Based on the message I would enter the following:
-{% highlight console %}
- ~/blog $ rvm rvmrc warning ignore /Users/Lonnie/Development/blog/Gemfile
-{% endhighlight %}

-To remove the 'Unknown ruby interpreter version' message we first need to find the version number of Ruby that we are currently running.
-An easy way to do this is by:
-{% highlight console %}
- ~/blog $ env | grep 'RUBY'
-{% endhighlight %}
-This gives me the following information from which I can see that I am using Ruby 2.3.0.
-{% highlight console %}
- MY_RUBY_HOME=/Users/dad/.rvm/rubies/ruby-2.3.0
- RUBY_VERSION=ruby-2.3.0
-{% endhighlight %}
-As you can see the RUBY_VERSION environment variable is set to 'ruby-2.3.0' whereas Jekyll is expecting it to simply be '2.3.0'.
-So, to fix this we simply need to change the line in our Jekyll gemfile that reads <code>ruby RUBY_VERSION</code> to
-<code>ruby '2.3.0'</code>

 ##### 4. Get a template
 One of the great things about Jekyll is that there are many templates available